ionux/phactor/README.md

 Tf61EPoJDSjbp6tGoyjbTKq7XLABPVcyUwY
 ```

-**Note:** When using this class to generate SINs for use in a Bitcoin-related project, the usage of uncompressed public keys is deprecated.
-Use only the compressed public key when generating a SIN for this purpose!
+**Note:** When using this class to generate SINs for use in a Bitcoin-related project, the usage of *uncompressed* public keys is deprecated.
+Use only the compressed public key when generating a SIN for this purpose to remain compatible with the Bitcoin network.

 ## License